-Pag Consolidated Balance Sheets as of December 31, 2020, 2019 and 2018 1 Consolidated Statements of Operations for the twelve months ended December 31, 2020, 2019 and 2018 2 Consolidated Statements of Equity for the twelve months ended December 31, 2020, 2019 and 2018 3 Consolidated Statements of Cash Flows for the twelve months ended December 31, 2020, 2019 and 2018 4 Notes to the Consolidated Financial Statements 5-19
+Page Consolidated Balance Sheets as of December 31, 2021, 2020 and 2019 1 Consolidated Statements of Operations for the twelve months ended December 31, 2021, 2020 and 2019 2 Consolidated Statements of Equity for the twelve months ended December 31, 2021, 2020 and 2019 3 Consolidated Statements of Cash Flows for the twelve months ended December 31, 2021, 2020 and 2019 4 Notes to the Consolidated Financial Statements 5-19

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+REPORT OF INDEPENDENT PUBLIC ACCOUNTING FIRM

-To the Board of Directors and Stockholders of Xtra-Gold Resources Corp.
+To the Shareholders and Board of Directors of Xtra-Gold Resources Corp.

-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying consolidated balance sheets of Xtra-Gold Resources Corp. and subsidiaries (The "Company") as of December 31, 2020, 2019 and 2018 and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2020 and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2020, 2019 and 2018 and the consolidated results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Xtra-Gold Resources Corp. and subsidiaries (the "Company") as of December 31, 2021, and the related consolidated statements of operations, equity, and cash flows for the year then ended and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.